martonlederer/vercel-type-graphql/.github/README.md

 # vercel-type-graphql
-Use [type-graphql](https://typegraphql.com/) with Vercel serverless functions
+Use [type-graphql](https://typegraphql.com/) with Vercel serverless functions.
+You can test it on [vercel-type-graphql.vercel.app/api](https://vercel-type-graphql.vercel.app/api)

 ## Why use typescript with graphql?
 Graphql provides it's own types and with JavaScript, these types are either overcomplicated or not compatible.